St. Johnsville, New York: Geography

-NY-5 is an east-west highway in the southern part of the town.
-The western terminus of NY-67 is at NY-5, east of St. Johnsville village.
+New York State Route 5 is an east-west highway in the southern part of the town.
+It leads southeast 8 mi to Palatine Bridge and northwest 10 mi to Little Falls.
+Via NY-5, Amsterdam is 31 mi to the east and Utica is 33 mi to the west.
+The western terminus of State Route 67 is at NY-5, east of St. Johnsville village.
+NY-67 leads east 17 mi to Johnstown.
 The southern terminus of NY-331 is near the northwestern part of the town.